Xilinx/SDAccel_Examples/getting_started/debug/debug_profile_c/setup.md

- Printing Profile Data and Dumping Waveform file (CL)
+ Printing Profile Data and Dumping Waveform file (C)
 ======================

 This file contains the following sections: